SpencerJobe/ThreadJS/README.md

 }
 </script>
 ```
-You can see in the first step that we are returning `i < max` which means that the thread will repeatedly step 1 while `i` is less than `max`.
+You can see in the first step that we are returning `i < max` which means that the thread will repeat step 1 while `i` is less than `max`.
 Step one listed below:
 ```javascript
 function () {